-The congressional mandate to develop a coordinated approach to preventing and reducing underage drinking and its adverse consequences recognizes that alcohol consumption by those under age 21 is a serious, complex, and persistent societal problem with significant financial, social, and personal costs.
+The congressional mandate to develop a coordinated approach to preventing and reducing underage drinking and its adverse consequences recognizes that alcohol consumption by those under age 21 is a serious, complex, and persistent societal problem with significant health, financial, social, and personal costs.
 Congress also recognizes that a long-term solution will require a broad, deep, and sustained national commitment to reducing the demand for and access to alcohol among young people.
-Solutions must address not only youth themselves but also the larger society that provides a context for such drinking and in which images of alcohol use are pervasive and drinking is seen as normative.
+Solutions must address not only youth themselves but also the larger society in which images of alcohol use are pervasive and drinking is seen as normative, providing the context for such drinking.

 The responsibility for preventing and reducing underage drinking involves government at every level, institutions and organizations in the private sector, colleges and universities, public health and consumer groups, the alcohol and entertainment industries, schools, businesses, parents and other caregivers, other adults, and adolescents themselves.

-The federal government has a unique role in preventing and reducing underage drinking.
+The federal government has a unique role in this effort.
 Through leadership and financial support, the federal government can influence public opinion and increase public knowledge about underage drinking; enact and enforce relevant laws; fund programs and research that increase understanding of the causes and consequences of underage alcohol use; monitor trends in underage drinking and the effectiveness of strategies designed to reduce demand, availability, and consumption; and lead the national effort.
+The federal government enacts policies, conducts research and surveillance, and develops or supports programs aimed at underage alcohol prevention, intervention, treatment, and recovery.
+The government has also increased and supported the involvement of communities through grants and other mechanisms and collaborated with private organizations.